 - organic planting soil for containers

-- garden tools and a garden utility cart (affiliate link) to hold every thing in
+- garden tools and a garden utility cart (affiliate link) to hold everything

 - and water

 - Line the entire wooden box with black plastic.
 Can use a trash bag cut to fit.
-This isn’t shown, but bring over the black plastic on each side to make it easier when adding the soil.
+Bring over the black plastic on each side to make it easier when adding the soil (not shown).
 You can then push down the plastic so it will not show.

-- Add an inch of small rocks or pebbles to the bottom of box to filter water.
-I used rocks from my yard.
+- Add an inch of small rocks or pebbles to the bottom of the box to filter water.
+I used stones from my yard.

-- Fill box with organic potting soil mix.
-Be sure to pack soil down and don’t forget the corners.
+- Fill the box with organic potting soil mix.
+Be sure to pack the soil down and don’t forget the corners.

-- Lightly water at first and water again when soil is dry to the touch.
+- Lightly water at first and water again when the soil is dry to the touch.

 Happy planting and happy spring – my favorite time of year.

-One of my favorite re-purposed planters – DIY Vintage Feeder Flower Planter
+One of my ideal re-purposed planters – DIY Vintage Feeder Flower Planter